US Powerball Review

 The numbers drawn most commonly in Powerball are 8, 14, 29, 39 and 54.
 The most common Powerballs are 7 and 17.
 Numbers in the range of the 60s aren’t picked that often, so you may want to reconsider your selections.
 Of all Powerball numbers, the least picked one is 4.

 And here’s a fun one to wrap things up.
-In March 2005, the Powerball drawing had the unprecedented number of 110 second prize winners.
+In March 2005, the Powerball drawing had the unprecedented amount of 110 second prize winners.
 These individuals split more than 19 million dollars between themselves.
 Powerball officials decided to investigate because of the impossibly big number of winners.
 They found out that all 110 of the winners used the numbers that they found in a fortune cookie made by Wonton Food Inc. The factory printed out the six numbers and five of those matched the official drawing.

 The Bottom Line on US Powerball